 Editor: R. Schofield

-This historical and legal dossier is on the development of the international boundaries within the Arabian Peninsula, and includes material covering the Arabian peninsula's most critical territorial disputes: Iran-Iraq, Iraq-Kuwait, Bahrain- Qatar and Saudi Arabia-Yemen.
+Arabian Boundary Disputes is designed as an historical and legal dossier on the development of the international boundaries within the Arabian Peninsula, and includes material covering the Arabian peninsula's most critical territorial disputes: Iran-Iraq, Iraq-Kuwait, Bahrain-Qatar and Saudi Arabia-Yemen.
 Each boundary is documented from its origins in international diplomacy up to 1992.
-To bring the documentary materials as close to the present as possible, a wider range of international archival sources was used, and along with a wider geographical coverage and the inclusion of all pertinent contemporary materials, this differentiates Arabian Boundary Disputes from the earlier series Arabian Boundaries.
+In order to broaden the historical perspective and, particularly, to bring the documentary materials as close to the present as possible, a wider range of international archival sources was used, and along with a wider geographical coverage and the inclusion of all pertinent contemporary materials, this differentiates Arabian Boundary Disputes from the earlier series Arabian Boundaries.

 Arabian Treaties 1600-1960

 4 volumes, 3000 pages; ISBN 9781852073404.